How To Start A Relationship On The Right Foot

 What separates a romantic relationship from feeling love for someone is often a commitment to stay together unless certain boundaries are violated.
 Commitment becomes especially meaningful when partners start dating and throughout the course of their journey together as they learn how to resolve any issues that arise.
 The nature and depth of this agreement may vary between couples.
 It may also change during the relationship — for example, when two people go from dating to engaged.

-Starting a partnership with someone you care about
+How to start a relationship with someone you care about

 When someone attracts your romantic interest, forming a new relationship involves building intimacy and passion until you’re both ready to commit.
 This step often involves the following elements.

-Conversation can be a major part of forming a connection.
+Conversation can be a major part of forming a connection in a new relationship.
 Talking can enable you to:

 • Assess compatibility